-At each AGM at least one-third of the non-executive directors in office retire by rotation.
-In addition, each executive director retires on the third-year anniversary after his/her appointment was confirmed by shareholders if he/she was appointed, or after his/her election or re-election, as the case may be.
+At each annual general meeting (AGM) at least one-third of the non-executive directors in office retire by rotation.
+Taking into account the resignation of Nonkululeko Gobodo, as the MOI prescribes, only one additional non-executive director is required to retire by rotation (John Bester).
+In addition, each executive director retires on the third-year anniversary after his/ her appointment was confirmed by shareholders if he/she was appointed, or after his/her election or re-election, as the case may be.
 Any retiring director may be re-elected by shareholders provided he/she is eligible.